 We ask that families replace (with like binding—hardcover for hardcover, paper for paper) OR pay to replace books that are lost or damaged irreparably.
 Most of our books have a cost of purchase associated with the record.
 Remember that the cost of the book includes covering, processing, cataloging, etc. Payment can now be made with SchoolPay (via the Source), or by bringing in a check.

 I am a parent and would like to be able to check out books for myself.
 What should I do?

-See Ginny.
-She can make your own library barcode card for you.
+See our librarian.
+She can set up your own library account for your family.
 It’s easy!